First Edition Hardcover

 Overall, I really think this story is a gem.
 Sure, it's sort of obvious that King was relatively new to the game at the time, but that's only because his prose isn't quite as polished as it would become, and a few of the characters are a little wonky.
 It's a heck of a ride though, and it's one that makes me really burn (pun intended) through the pages to get to the end, even though I've read it multiple times now.
 It's a classic story that is really applicable to any time period because of its simple premise: bullying and the problems that can arise from it.
 No, telekinesis is not real (or is it?!?
 Ooooh!), but school shootings are.
 Fist-fights are real.
 Slander on social media is real.
 Gossip is real.
 These are problems that plague us here in 2014 more than it ever has before, and are we, as individuals, helping or hurting?
 Are we the problem or solution?
 In some ways, Carrie is a little outdated, but it still feels genuine and real, like the best of SK's work.
 It made me look in the mirror, so to speak, several times during my re-read, and for that I say it's a darn good novel.

-“People don't get better, they just get smarter.
-When you get smarter you don't stop pulling the wings off flies, you just think of better reasons for doing it.”
+smarter you don't stop pulling the wings off flies, you just think of

 - Carrie